paperless-ngx/paperless-ngx/docs/setup.rst

 Linux and in a VM with `Docker Machine`_ (this guide was written for native Docker usage under Linux, you might have to adapt it for Docker Machine.)
-Alternatively the standard, `bare metal`_ approach is a little more complicated, but worth it because it makes it easier to should you want to contribute some code back.
+Alternatively the standard, `bare metal`_ approach is a little more complicated, but worth it because it makes it easier should you want to contribute some code back.

 .. _Vagrant route: setup-installation-vagrant_